edgraham/PhylogenomicsWorkflow/README.md

 **This procedure assumes that you have binned your assembled metagenomes and have Metagenome Assembled Genomes (MAGs) ready for analysis.**

+Another version of this protocol with more detailed information on what should be in your directory after each command is found on ProtocolsIO [here](dx.doi.org/10.17504/protocols.io.mp5c5q6)
 ## Required Dependencies ##

 To run this protocol you will need the following programs: